 DBRS' credit ratings are on a long term debt rating scale that ranges from AAA to D, which represents the range from highest to lowest quality of such securities rated.
 A rating of BBB is within the fourth highest of ten categories and, according to the DBRS rating system, an obligation rated BBB exhibits adequate credit qualities and the capacity for the payment of financial obligations is acceptable.
 However, the obligor may be vulnerable to future events.
 The ratings from AA to C may be modified by the addition of a "high" or "low" subcategory to show relative standing within the major rating categories.
+A DBRS rating trend indicates the direction in which DBRS considers the rating is headed should present tendencies continue, or in some cases, unless challenges are addressed.
+A positive or negative trend is not an indication that a rating change is imminent.
+Generally, the conditions that lead to the assignment of a negative or positive trend are resolved within a twelve month period.

 Credit ratings are intended to provide an independent measure of the credit quality of an issuer of securities.
-The credit ratings mentioned herein are not a recommendation to purchase, hold or sell the debt securities of the Corporation and do not comment as to market price or suitability for a particular investor.
+The credit ratings mentioned herein are not a recommendation to purchase, hold or sell securities of the Corporation and do not comment as to market price or suitability for a particular investor.
 The Corporation cannot assure investors that any rating will remain in effect for any given period of time or that any rating will not be revised or withdrawn entirely by a rating agency in the future if in its judgment circumstances so warrant and, if any such rating is so revised or withdrawn, the Corporation is not under any obligation to update this AIF.

 The Corporation pays S&P and Moody's an annual fee for the credit ratings that they prescribe to the debt securities of the Corporation.
-In addition, in the last two years, the Corporation has paid fees to S&P and Moody's in connection with the credit ratings that they provided for the 2013 Medium Term Notes and the 2012 Senior Notes.
+In addition, in the last two years, the Corporation has paid fees to

+S&P and Moody's in connection with the credit ratings that they provided for the 2013 Medium Term Notes.